Finding the Best Places to Retire Since 2006!

 The homes are in 51 two story buildings, each one sitting next to the nine-hole golf course.
 Floor plans range from small one bedroom units to moderately sized two bedroom units.
 Most homes have one to two baths.

-Prices start at around $50,000.
-HOA fees are approximately $390 per month.
+Prices start below $100,000.
+HOA fees are around $400 to $500 per month.
 Please check with a Realtor to verify these prices as they are bound to change.

 The Monterey Owners Representative Assembly works with the board of directors to manage and govern the neighborhood.
 Employees of Monterey include property management and maintenance personnel.